 Business leaders have moved away from asking, “Is it worth the time and investment to automate business processes?”
 Now, many companies have decided to make automation a key part of their operational growth strategy.
 The selection process itself can be overwhelming and requires in-depth research.
 Frequently, it is about more than just the solution and its technical capabilities.
 With so many moving parts, it is very easy to focus on performance outcomes instead of determining if the processes are even ready for automation.

-Here are some specific steps to help you move forward with business process automation.
+Steps to move forward with business process automation

 Look into how the process is currently being handled both internally and externally.
 You may find that there is a lack of standardization, the process changes frequently or that only portions of the process need to be automated.